-It appears both as a separate type, and as an added element in icons of George and the Dragon.
+It appears both as a separate type, and as we see in the engraving, as an added element in icons of George and the Dragon.
 George is depicted on a white horse, but with him is a boy.
 Some examples show the boy held under George’s arm, while others depict him sitting on the horse behind George.
 The boy commonly holds a cup or bowl in one hand and a narrow-necked jug with a spout in the other.
-Some examples also give him a long towel over one shoulder/
+Some examples also give him a long towel over one shoulder.

 This “rescued boy” story apparently dates back to the 11th century, In its early version, it relates that there was a handsome serving boy in the Monastery of St. George at Phatris in Paphlagonia, a region bordering the southern coast of the Black Sea.
 There was a raid by muslims, who captured the boy and took him away.
 Because of his good looks he was kept alive and put to work as a servant to the leader.
 Wanting to escape, the boy prayed to St. George, who came one night to rescue him, carrying him away on his horse.
 That same night George left the boy in a place where he fell asleep.
 When he awoke, he found that he was in the same Monastery of St. George from which he had been taken by the Arabs.